Monday, April 5, 2010

 They now show as rather unique pieces -- all without losing their original character.
 Plus, they're now extra comfy!
 It also worked out in that the hemp fabric that I had to have was very narrow, compared to most fabric widths.
 In fact, it was about half or less of the normal 54 inches or whatever.

 The original cane underneath.
 (This isn't the one that was ripped.)

 Just thought I'd share another way to go on this Metamorphosis Monday.

-Posted by Love Where You Live on Monday, April 05, 2010
+Posted by My Galveston Cottage on Monday, April 05, 2010